 Renee Cloutier, MS

-I currently am in the fourth year of the Behavioral Science Ph.D. program working under the guidance of Dr. Heidemarie Blumenthal.
-I am interested in the link between social anxiety symptoms, social context, and substance use behaviors among adolescents and emerging adults.
-In addition to my research, I also serve as the Graduate Student Representative for the BSci program as well as a committee member on the APAGS Science committee.
+I am a doctoral candidate in my fifth year of the Behavioral Science Ph.D. program working under the guidance of Dr. Heidemarie Blumenthal.
+I am interested in the developmental and social processes leading to different substance use patterns across adolescence and emerging adulthood.
+In January 2017 I started a NIDA funded predoctoral fellowship (1F31DA041105) looking at social anxiety symptoms, social context, and use willingness.
+In addition to my research, I also serve as the chair of the APAGS Science committee.
 To download my CV click here.